 – risk of injury

 If you’re a first time backpacker, it would make for a good start to try these places out first.
-Though I must admit that most first time backpackers head to places like England, Australia, Thailand, Malaysia, Philippines and France.
+Though I must admit that most first time backpackers head to places like England, Australia, Benin, Thailand, Malaysia, Philippines and France.
 These places are a great start too but they have too much street crime, scammers, thefts from fellow travellers, burglaries etc. So here is my top 5 safest countries to backpack in.
 I’m not looking at expensive or luxury travel here by the way – this is backpacking safety – as in my opinion expensive travel should have no excuse for not being safe.
 If you can afford to pay that much for holidays and travel, then you can afford to stay in posh hotels, lock your stuff in safes, get escorted to places and even take taxis and even have personal guards.
 As a budget backpacker, long term, I keep my costs low.
 Here’s the magic five:

-Iran is by far and away the most welcoming country I have ever been to.
+Iran is by far and away the most welcoming and safe country I have ever been to.
 It’s a complete backpacker’s dream!
 The people are just so friendly, it’s ridiculous.
 We got invited to 4 or 5 family homes for tea, dinner and to stay over.
 The warmth, genorosity and welcoming nature of Iranians puts the rest of the world to shame!
 At one of the hotels we stayed in, I went to the reception to leave my laptop in while we went out sightseeing, and the owner told me “nobody will steal it – this is Iran!”.
 The streets are safe, the buses are safe and this is probably the safest country I have ever been to.
 I’ve never met anyone who will disagree with this.
 Get Iran on your list before it becomes full of backpackers.

 2. North Korea

 Forget all this perception that North Korea is “dangerous”.
 I’ve heard it way too many times before and it’s just not true.
+It’s ridiculous.
 In fact it disgusts me – South Korea is in fact more dangerous, by a long shot.
 When you go to North Korea, you are treated like Kings, given total respect and looked after.
 The hospitality is immense.
 None of the locals would ever want to steal your belongings.
 I left stuff lying out in my hotel room all day every day, left things in the bus, even left a camera in a bar at one point and nothing was stolen or would it ever be likely to be.
 The people are brought up to be honest and hard working.
 You also won’t see tramps or beggars on the streets – it’s frowned upon.

 And in terms of security threat – zero.
 This is a totally safe country to travel around.
 Check out some of my posts on backpacking in Kaesong, drinking in Pyongyang and attending the Mass Games.
 Even better – head to North Korea yourself and get a cool 5% discount by quoting Don’t Stop Living!